bcharlier/HMMA238/Python-modules/tp.md

 ```bash
 $ pip freeze > requirements.txt
 ```
+Unfortunately, it may generate a way too large collection of packages dependencies.
+To get a sparser list, you can use `pipreqs`

 **Exercise:**

-1. Create a mnimal `requirements.txt` file.
+1. Create a minimal `requirements.txt` file with `pipreqs`.
 Add it to the `biketrauma` module.

 ### Upload on PyPi